Who is the Top Investor In Smith & Wesson Brands Inc. (SWBI)?

 Sponsored

-The stock witnessed a -4.34% gain in the last 1 month and extending the period to 3 months gives it a -12.68%, and is 0.98% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.20% over the week and 2.92% over the month.
+The stock witnessed a -20.50% gain in the last 1 month and extending the period to 3 months gives it a -16.99%, and is -11.42% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.20% over the week and 3.46% over the month.

 Smith & Wesson Brands Inc. (SWBI) Analyst Forecasts